CaiLiLab/MuRaL/docs/usage.rst

 ------------------

 The following tools in MuRaL are available from the command line.
-Type a commnad with '-h' option to see detailed help message.
+Type a command with '-h' option to see detailed help message.
 More specific examples are given in later sections.

 **Main commands**: